MangyDogUK/CustomStarburstDigits/3dCad/readme.md

-3D card files and images for the face of the digit.
+3D cad files and images for the face of the digit.